gvwilson/sensibleadventures/shapers/story.md

         -   Maddy is about to snap at her, but bites her tongue
         -   "I'm hungry too," she says.
 "And scared.
 I bet Mama's scared too."
     -   Something gloops in the river, then again, and they realize they're being hunted
-    -   The only other option is back to the road, but Dockety knows Tasercase and its crew will be patrolling
+    -   The only other option is back to the road, but Dockety knows Lasercase and its crew will be patrolling
     -   They come across a concrete bunker
         -   Looks like it was buried in mud, but the spring floods have washed it away
         -   Dockety: "Processing...
 It is not in the database."